 Congratulations, you have successfully created a sitemap for your website and added it to the correct file.
 The next crucial step that you need to do is submit it to search engines.

-To do this, you need to access Google Search Console dashboard, locate Crawl tab then click on Sitemaps.
+To do this, you need to access the Google Search Console dashboard, locate the Crawl tab then click on Sitemaps.

 Create a Sitemap for Your Website – Alternative Options